randsleadershipslack/documents-and-resources/code-of-conduct.md

 * #services
 * #wedidit

 Some geographically-focused channels have a higher tolerance for specific kinds of commercial activity focused on events based in that region.
-We recommend the above asking protocol.
+Again, read the room.

 In channels where commercial activity is allowed, it is just as unwelcome to post an unrelated commercial offering as it is to post in non-commercial channels.